Early Childhood Education Leadership Bachelor's Degree

 This course is an advanced approach to positive behavior guidance and classroom management.
 Students will investigate and apply strategies to create an environment that fosters pro-social and equitable practices in the classroom.
 This course emphasizes promoting positive interactions to support children’s self-regulation.

-This course will explore technology as a part of the world in which children, families, and early childhood professionals live.
+This course will explore technology as a part of the world in which children, families, and early childhood processionals live.
 Students will learn the fundamentals of developmentally appropriate practice as it relates to the use of technology in the classroom, precautions that need to be taken, and the emersion of technology in everyday living.
-Students will study the function of technology in the early childhood program's procedures and policies, employ technology to assess and enhance children's growth and development, and critique technology to ensure its use is developmentally appropriate for each age and stage of child development.
+Students will study the function of technology in the early childhood program’s procedures and policies, employ technology to assess and enhance children’s growth and development, and critique technology to ensure its use in developmentally appropriate for each age and stage of child development

 This course will explore how play and the environment promote learning and development in young children.
 Strategies to enhance indoor and outdoor learning environments will be emphasized.
 Students will reflect on their practices as they evaluate a wide variety of learning environments and curriculum models.
 Using knowledge of child development, students will design learning environments that are respectful, supportive, and challenging.

-This course will emphasize best practices for promoting language and literacy development in young children.
+This course will empathize best practices for promoting language and literacy development in young children.
 This course integrates knowledge of developmentally appropriate practice and literacy development for constructing curriculum.
-Students will apply knowledge to effectively align assessment and teaching strategies to foster optimum language and literacy development in infant, toddler, preschool, and school-aged learners.
+Students will apply knowledge to effectively align assessment and teaching strategies to foster optimum language and literacy development for infant, toddler, preschool, and school-aged learners.

 This course is an advanced examination of diversity and social justice in the United States as it relates to inequality and quality of care for young children.
 Students will explore aspects of race, ethnicity, gender, abilities, sexual orientation, poverty, socioeconomics, and privilege on the socialization of children.
 Students will apply anti-bias and multicultural perspectives to better support all children and their families.
 The knowledge gained in this course will provide students with a framework for understanding the core levels of cultural competencies.